-Musicians gave way to photographing conceptual fashion imagery (pub; Visionaire, Surface, Esquire, Italian Vogue) high profile sports advertising campaigns (Beckham/Adidas), an exhibition in London featuring his large-scale portraits of Formula One drivers, and worldwide advertising campaigns for various global corporations.
+Musicians gave way to photographing conceptual fashion imagery (pub; Visionaire, Surface, Esquire, Vogue) high profile sports advertising campaigns (Beckham/Adidas), an exhibition in London featuring his large-scale portraits of Formula One drivers, and worldwide advertising campaigns for various global corporations.

 Hungry to expand his knowledge of all facets of photography and driven by his desire to understand and master all the technical and post-production challenges that the genre demands, Ripley started working with various high-end automotive clients and soon became internationally recognised in this commercial field for his fresh artistic vision and technically precise imagery.

 In the photographic community Ripley was asked by state-of-the-art camera manufacturer Hasselblad to provide imagery for the global launch of their flagship model the 200MS (other contributors to the campaign included The Tate Modern) He was also invited to be a judge for the Hasselblad International Masters Awards 2011-2012, and again for 2015-2016.
-His imagery has also been used to market their high-end photographic equipment and product launches.
+His imagery has also been used to showcase their high-end photographic equipment and product launches.
 A selection of Ripley's work was presented in the Hasselblad publication "Victor : Photography Book One" - just twelve photographers worldwide were selected for this first edition.

-In 2011 Ripley decided to go back to his roots and rediscover his love of animal photography, to create more personal work and to do something with which he was truly captivated.
+In 2011 Ripley decided to go back to his roots and rediscover his love of animal photography, to create personal work and to do something with which he was truly captivated.
 What started out as almost a fanciful idea, through chance meetings and new friendships with people who understood what he was striving to achieve, Ripley started the journey, discovering a whole new world - the world of thoroughbred horses.

 Ripley was invited to hold the world premier exhibition of his work by The Jockey Club Rooms in Newmarket and this was held throughout the July Week Festival 2014.
 The solo exhibition, entitled Ripley - The July Week Exhibition showcased 12 examples of his early thoroughbred portraits.

-In late 2015 Ripley was approached to create the official portrait of Estimate for Her Majesty The Queen.
-Estimate winner of the Gr.1 Ascot Gold Cup in 2013, was pictured in foal in September 2015 with the final piece completed in early 2016.
+In late 2015 Ripley was commissioned to create the official portrait of Estimate for Her Majesty The Queen.
+Estimate winner of the Ascot Gold Cup in 2013, was pictured in foal in September 2015 with the final piece completed in early 2016.
 Ripley presented the portrait to Her Majesty in person at a private function in May.
 As of 2017, a replica (Artists Proof) of the framed 6x4.5ft image was loaned to Ascot Racecourse where it now forms part of a permanent installation about Ripley’s work.